The beauty of travel writing is that you can write an article about

 almost every aspect of your travels and find a home for it somewhere.

 This page will give you some idea of the types of travel stories you can

 write and sell.
 It will also give you an idea of some of the

 terminology used in the travel writing industry.

-There are some common themes for travel articles, there are travel articles that focus on "the best" that a place has to offer, and there are travel stories based on specific areas of interest.
+There are some common themes for travel articles.
+For example, some travel articles that focus on "the best" that a place has to offer, and other travel stories are based on specific areas of interest.
 This might include things like luxury travel, adventure travel, beer and wine, just to name a few.

 Additionally, you can develop a list of writing genres unique to your own areas of interest.